 - home furnishings,

 Three different inoculation methods are available to determine the antimicrobial activity of the treated textiles.
 At MIS, our experts use “absorption method” to determine the antimicrobial activity of treated samples.

-We, at Microbial Investigations, are constantly engaged in providing high-performance and quality testing services to our valuable customers.
+We, at Microbe Investigations, are constantly engaged in providing high-performance and quality testing services to our valuable customers.
 Meanwhile, we are equally focused on offering a superior customer experience by ensuring cost-effectiveness and timely delivery of services.